ryanisgrig/adaptivecards/README.md

 Every Skill will require a unique icon to identify itself.

 ### Header
 Every card will have a header identifying itself with a Skill icon.
+Since the current version of Adaptive Cards only supports a single background image, those images should account for the header space to remain unchanged.

 ### Users
 User avatars should be displayed when possible, and default to a user's initials if one is unavailable.